-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. \Box Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes The aggregate market value of the voting and non-voting stock held by non-affiliates of the registrant as of June 30, 2020, the last business day of the registrant's most recently completed second fiscal quarter, was \$8.5 billion based upon the closing price reported for such date on the Nasdaq Global Select Market.
-As of February 24, 2021, there were 397,700,032 shares of the registrant's Class A common stock, par value \$0.0001 per share, and 393,013,951 shares of the registrant's Class B common stock, par value \$0.0001 per share, outstanding.
+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Registration S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes f an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or ed financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report. \Box Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). \square No \boxtimes The aggregate market value of the voting and non-voting stock held by non-affiliates of the registrant as of June 30, 2020, the last business day registrant's most recently completed second fiscal quarter, was \$8.5 billion based upon the closing price reported for such date on the Nasdaq Global Select Market Property of the Property As of February 24, 2021, there were 397,700,032 shares of the registrant's Class A common stock, par value \$0.0001 per share, and 393,013,951 shares of the registrant's Class B common stock, par value \$0.0001 per share, outstanding.
 Documents Incorporated by Reference: Portions of the registrant's definitive proxy statement for its 2021 Annual Meeting of Stockholders, or Proxy Statement, filed on March 19, 2021, are incorporated by reference in Part III.
 Except with respect to information specifically incorporated by reference in this Annual Report, the Proxy Statement shall not be deemed to be filed as part hereof.